yashbim/Sink-Elimination-Algorithm/README.md

 ### Important Instructions

 * You need to modify the path in the `src/com/company/main` file for the graph input.
 Curruntly, as per my computer I have set it to `src/com/company/assets/input.txt`
-* Make sure the path is relative to the root or you can als add the absolute path.
+* Make sure the path is relative to the root, or you can als add the absolute path.

 ## About  this program